Complete Timeline: When You'll See Collagen Results

 Consistency & Dosage

-So, if you want maximum results, I'd recommend shooting for 15 grams taken consistently!
+So, if you want the best results, I'd recommend shooting for 15 grams taken consistently!

 Collagen Levels